 - Sign in to an Epic Games account in the game.

 - Advance the gameplay to a point where an achievement is unlocked.

-- If the Epic Games overlay is enabled:
+- If the Social Overlay is enabled:

 - The overlay (opened with Shift+F3) displays the game’s available achievements on the Achievements tab.